 What Is Wood Carving?

 Before we have a look at what some of the best wood carving ideas are, let’s have a look at what exactly wood carving is.
 Wood carving has been around for a really long time, and when we say really long, we mean really long.
 Wood carving has existed for pretty much as long as people have, and this is because ever since we discovered how malleable wood is we’ve been fashioning it into different shapes.
+Also find out more about the best wood for wood carving in a seperate blog post.

 This being said, wood carving ideas started with something as simple as a spear, or something as gentle as a carving of a woolly mammoth for early human children to play with.
 Of course, they didn’t have nearly as many tools as we have available to use today, but they managed to pull off impressive feats with not much more than a sharp rock and some ingenuity.